-Oxford Brookes University remains zero tolerance, to slavery and human trafficking in any part of its supply chain.
-Oxford Brookes University actively engages with its purchasing consortia to support the inclusion of ethical sustainability, including addressing slavery and human trafficking, in their procurement programmes.
+Oxford Brookes University actively engages with its purchasing consortia to support the inclusion of ethical sustainability, including addressing the abolition of slavery and human trafficking in their procurement programmes.
+Through this Oxford Brookes University maintains its zero tolerance policy to slavery and human trafficking in any part of its supply chain.

-Oxford Brookes University also remain The SUPC Purchasing Consortia have also published policies, to which all its members, including Oxford Brookes University, are committed.
-These policies aim to ensure steps are undertaken within the procurement of major contracts, for its consortia members, and that they are checked for risks within modern slavery and human trafficking.
+The SUPC Purchasing Consortia have also published policies, to which all its members, including Oxford Brookes University, are committed.
+These policies aim to ensure that steps are undertaken within the procurement of major contracts, for its consortia members, and that they are checked for risks within modern slavery and human trafficking.